Debugging Training Data for Software 2.0

 The first class of errors is data errors; even before we have labels, it’s possible (and often likely) that our dataset contains certain examples which will hurt performance no matter how they’re labeled.
 We cover the following error types and potential solutions:

 The dataset can have unwanted outliers that can degrade the performance of the classifier.
 Suppose I’m training a dog breed classifier and my dataset includes the following image as as one out of five examples for a particular breed.
 Do I want to train my classifier to learn to associate the features related to a dark background with a particular breed?
-Probably not.
+The answer depends on the kind of data we will eventually use our model for and what kind of examples we want it to be robust to.

 To find anomalies such as these, the most straightforward approach is to simply plot all your data points on as many axes as you can think of—for example, by average pixel intensity or file size, or by word length or number of capitalized words.
 Or use a dimensionality reduction technique like t-SNE and view the resulting embeddings.
 With each of these plots you’re just looking for anomalies–unexpected spikes, loners, and strange clusters.